laatopi/AktiaChallenge/README.md

 ## Running the script

+First you need to download the Enron email dataset from the link above, and extract the root folder of the zip called 'maildir' to the root of the project.
+This is required in order for the script to work.

 There are two ways to run the script, using pipenv directly, or building a docker image that uses pipenv.
 Both ways require you to clone this repository first using